kyubuns/AkyuiUnity/Manual/Manual_en.md

 - This function allows you to customize how XD files are dropped into Prefab.
 - For example, you can set whether to use uGUI's Text or TextMeshPro for text, whether to create a SpriteAtlas, and if so, where to create it.
-- The list of triggers is [here](https://github.com/kyubuns/AkyuiUnity/blob/main/Manual/Manual_en.md#trigger-list).
+- [Here](https://github.com/kyubuns/AkyuiUnity/blob/main/Manual/Manual_en.md#trigger-list) is a list of built-in triggers.

 ### How to update